 TAFISA and TAFISA Europe both appreciate a positive, working relationship with ENGSO.
 In 2010, TAFISA and ENGSO solidified their relationship by signing a memorandum of understanding to seek further opportunities for practical cooperation.

-IAKS is an international, non-governmental, non-profit organization operating in the field of sports and leisure facilities.
+IAKS is an international, non-governmental, non-profit organisation operating in the field of sports and leisure facilities.
 TAFISA and IAKS signed an MOU in 2010 for cooperation regarding facilities for Sports for All.

-Knowledge Centre for Sport Netherlands (Kenniscentrum Sport in Dutch) aims to strengthen the impact of sport through better use of knowledge and to increase the level of knowledge about sport and physical activity.
-Kenniscentrum Sport is both a member and partner of TAFISA, most notably hosting the 23rd TAFISA World Congress in 2013 (at the time the organization was known as NISB).
+Knowledge Centre for Sport & Physical Activity Netherlands (Kenniscentrum Sport & Bewegen in Dutch) aims to strengthen the impact of sport through better use of knowledge and to increase the level of knowledge about sport and physical activity.
+Kenniscentrum Sport & Bewegen is both a member and partner of TAFISA, most notably hosting the 23rd TAFISA World Congress in 2013 (at the time the organisation was known as NISB).

 Germany is TAFISA’s home, being both the location of the headquarters and the birthplace of its first President, Prof. Dr. Jürgen Palm.
 TAFISA is fortunate to have enjoyed the continued support of the German Federal Government, represented by its Ministry of the Interior.